hallambaker/Mathematical-Mesh/Web/Reference/calendar.md

 ~~~~
 <div="terminal">
-<cmd>Alice> calendar delete CalID1
+<cmd>Alice> meshman calendar delete CalID1
-<rsp>ERROR - Object reference not set to an instance of an object.
+<rsp>ERROR - The entry could not be found in the store.
 </div>
 ~~~~